-Riverside College of Health Careers is organized under Riverside Regional Medical Center (RRMC).
-The Campus Administrator is the System Director of Education who reports directly to the RRMC Administrator and the Chief Nursing Officer of Riverside Health System (RHS).
-The names, titles, and credentials of all principal administrators, directors, and board members are provided below.
+Riverside College of Health Careers (RCHC) is organized under Riverside Regional Medical Center (RRMC).
+The College's Executive Director reports directly to the RRMC Administrator and the Chief Nursing Officer of Riverside Health System (RHS).
+The names, titles, and credentials of all principal administrators, staff, and board members are provided below.